A Brief History of Papworth Everard

 In 2004, the Strategic Health Authority and Papworth Hospital began promoting a proposal to relocate Papworth Hospital to the Addenbrooke’s Hospital site in Cambridge.
 The move is now at an advanced planning stage and is scheduled to happen in September 2018.
 This will have some impact on the village, particularly in terms of local employment opportunities and on local businesses in general.

 As for what will become of the hospital site, South Cambridgeshire District Council intends to prepare a ‘development brief’, which will outline its potential future uses.
 It is anticipated that much of the site will be redeveloped for alternative health care uses and light industry, with only the existing older hospital buildings refurbished for residential use.

 Smaller areas of redevelopment may also take place – for example, it is likely that plans will formulated for a residential block to complete the third side of Jubilee Green.
 Planning permission is already in place for new housing on parts of Ridgeway and Pendragon Hill; while residential land is for sale on Farm Road.

 At the same time, the parish council is working hard to ensure that valuable community assets are maintained and improved.
-Recently new allotment gardens have been provided, and soon a major refurbishment of the Village Hall will be carried out, funded by developer contributions.
-The refurbishment will take some months to complete, but the updated facility will include a new parish office, areas for activities and meetings, and space for community and private gatherings – a social centre for Papworth Everard residents to use and enjoy for years to come.
+In recent years, allotment gardens have been provided, and a major refurbishment of the Village Hall was carried out, funded by developer contributions.
+The refurbishment took some months to complete, but the updated facility includes a new parish office, areas for activities and meetings, and space for community and private gatherings – a social centre for Papworth Everard residents to use and enjoy for years to come.